Get your home holiday-ready 🎄 SEE ALL IDEAS

 How to Prevent Clogged Gutters

 An ounce of gutter-clogging prevention saves a lot of time and goes a long way toward keeping gutters clean and free from debris.
-To reduce the undesirable task of gutter cleaning (or prevent it altogether), consider installing a screen, such as the Raptor Stainless Steel Micro-Mesh Gutter Guard.
+To reduce the undesirable task of gutter cleaning—or prevent it altogether—consider installing a screen, such as the Raptor Stainless Steel Micro-Mesh Gutter Guard.
 It allows water to drain through the screen while blocking leaves and twigs.

 Other types of gutter guards, such as the LeafGuard gutter system, direct running water into the gutter but harmlessly toss leaves and debris over the edge.
 This type of system requires professional installation and is extruded on-site to fit the length of the roof edge so there are no splices in the guttering, which can lead to leaking and dripping.
+If you are experiencing leaky gutters, repair them with a gutter sealant.

 FAQs